NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 ::: objectives
  - `wget` and `curl -O` download a file from the internet.
  - `scp` transfers files to and from your computer.
+ - `rsync` transfers within the filesystem as well as to and from your computer
 :::

 ::: prereq